KCN-judu/power-macro/README.md

 We decided to use Node.js C++ addons as under-layer implementations.

 ### Due to develop Node.js C++ addons in this proj will lead to bloating and complexity increasing
 We decided to create new repos to store these Node.js C++ addons proj.
+[pm-win-api](https://github.com/KCN-judu/pm-win-api) repo: under-layer implementation on Windows

 ## Introduce